 Morehouse Customers Have Confidence in Their Results

 Confidence in your force measurement process starts with your calibration service provider.
 As a primary force laboratory, Morehouse works with every customer to ensure the instruments submitted for calibration, are calibrated in the same manner they are being used.
 This allows our customers to replicate the calibration results in their tests.
 As a primary force lab, our ISO 17025 accredited measurements are more accurate than any other commercial laboratory, and this often translates into much lower uncertainties for our customers.
+Low uncertainties result in higher acceptance limits when using method 5 of ANSI/NCSLI Z540.3 Handbook and allow us to make more statements of conformity per the requirements of section 18.104.22.168 of ISO/IEC 17025:2017.

 The Morehouse Difference